daymeijroos/DockerSwift/README.md

 ## Contribute
 You can contribute to this project by submitting a detailed issue or by forking this project and sending a pull request.
 Contributions of any kind are very welcome :)

+To run tests, make sure you have docker or podman installed and, if the default path for the socket (`/var/run/docker.sock`) is not correct, to set the env var `DOCKER_HOST` while running tests.
+On Linux, you may need to activate the docker service.
+On Ubuntu, for example, run `systemctl start docker` and `systemctl enable docker`, which should then populate the default socket location.